russelldb/bigsets/doc/bigsets-design.md

 In a (misleading) sentence bigsets is an append only log of deltas that trades space for time, it favours writes over reads.

+## 6.0 Concepts

+Some things that are going to be mentioned below and I couldn't think of a better way to include them.
+Then I noticed I already covered this much lower down in 6.9. heh

+### 6.0.1 Action-At-A-Distance

+In all the distributed systems literature in general, and CRDT lit in particular, the system model is a set of processes, each with a unique ID, acting serially on some single CRDT in memory.
+That does not sound a lot like Riak.
+Riak is a database.
+It stores _many_ CRDTs, durably on disk, and the actors in Riak (the Vnodes) act as proxies for potentially many, many clients.
+Sam Lenary, super-intern, described this as "action-at-a-distance".

+A Riak client gives some causal context and new value to Riak, and a vnode acts for the client, incrementing the logical clock, and storing the new value.
+CRDT Sets are even more removed as the client is _never_ have a full copy of the set, and only sends operations to Riak.
+These operations are performed for the client, but the coordinating vnode, on it's local replica of the data.
+That's action-at-a-distance.
+AAAD for short.
+Or should we call it A3D, that sounds rad?

+### 6.0.2 Contexts

+The client is not a replica.
+The client is not a replica.
+The client is not a replica.
+The semantic of sets in Riak is "Observed-Remove".
+We only ever remove element ``X`` from the set if client A has _seen_ element `X`, and we only remove the `X`s seen by the client.

+If the client reads a set from vnode A and asks vnode B to remove `X`, vnode B should only remove the `X` seen by the client.
+If B has added an `X` in between the clients read and subsequent update, it would be _BAD_ to remove that `X`.
+To this end, the client must provide some context for the operation.
+The context is some causal information that says "I've seen this `X`" or maybe better put "I've seen `X` at time `T`."

+### 6.0.2 Adds Are Removes

+And war is peace, what is this 1984?
+In Riak today the implementation of the set `riak_dt_orswot` treats the add of element `X` to a set containing element `X` as a remove of all existing dots for `X` and the generation of new, single dot that supersedes them.
+This makes sense in the "all actors are a replica" model of the CRDT literature.
+After all, if a replica adds `X` to it's copy of a set, of course it has seen all dots for `X` so the new add is not concurrent with the existing dots for `X`, instead it super-cedes them.
+With A3D (or AAAD, I haven't decided yet) we have the same context problem as above.
+If client Z reads `X` from vnode A and sends an add to vnode B it may remove some dots for `X` it has never seen.
+Does it matter?
+Yes!
+It's non-deterministic (that should be enough persuasion) but it can lead to data loss too.
+Client adds `X` to some node that has many dots for `X`, then removes `X`.
+The client has removed `X`s unseen.
+This is why Adds Are Removes + Action-At-A-Distance lead me to thinking _all_ operation should have a context.

+### 6.0.3 Per-Element-Context

+In previous design iterations the set clock was the context for any operation.
+This has some advantages (which we can discuss) but ultimately, since each element has dots, it makes sense to use those dots as the context for any element add or remove.
+The clock describes a set of events extrinsic to any one element, but a Per-Elememt-Context is explicit.
+It simplifies the design, as those who read prior versions of this document will understand.
+See 6.9 for more.

 ### 6.1.
 The backend

 Bigsets requires a sorted backend, it uses leveldb, maybe other